gansm/finalcut/doc/event-processing.md

 Using a user event
 ------------------

-You can use the `FUserEvent()` to create a individual event and send it to a specific object.
-If you want to create more than one user event, you can specify an identification number (0 in the example below) to identify the different events.
-Afterwards this number can be retrieved with `getUserId()`.
+You can use the `FUserEvent()` to create an individual event and send it to a specific object.
+If you want to create more than one user event, you can specify an identification number (ID; 0 in the example below) to identify the different events.
+This number can be retrieved with `getUserId()`.

 User events should be generated in the main event loop.
 For this purpose, the class `FApplication` provides the virtual method `processExternalUserEvent()`.
-This method can be overwritten in a derived class and filled with user code.
+This method can be overridden in a derived class to implement custom logic.

 The following example reads the average system load and creates a user event when a value changes.
 This event sends the current values to an `FLabel`